dguest/mlbnn/README.md

 Matt isn't happy that there are so many trendy new packages in this list, but as long as we keep him using the few features he actually needs he'll manage.

-As a final note: the later set of dependencies are non-standard in the ATLAS workflow but are _very_ common in the data science world and are easy to install with standard installation tools like `pip`.
+**As a final note:** the later set of dependencies are non-standard in the ATLAS workflow but are _very_ common in the data science world and are easy to install with standard installation tools like `pip`.
 As such Matt will factorize things: first he'll produce data files on lxplus, then he'll run the training on his laptop or some other system with minimal dependencies on "HEP" tools.

+We're also going to force Matt to use python 3.
+Why?
+First off, it _is_ the future: python 2 will be deprecated very soon.
+But beyond that, Matt already has 15 conflicting package managers for python 2, so the python 2 installation on his laptop is a smoking pile of garbage already.
+But it's a pile of garbage that Matt needs to make plots, so we won't mess with that.

 Part 0: Choosing the problem